serlo/serlo-editor-for-edusharing/README.md

   1. A mock of edu-sharing: Listens on port 8100 and launches & redirects to the Serlo editor using LTI
   2. The Serlo editor: Listens on port 3000
+- `yarn docker:build` & `yarn docker:run`: Build and run the docker container.
+  Opening `localhost:3000` in the browser should show the Serlo editor.
 - `yarn e2e:docker-build`: Build the docker container and run cypress e2e tests.
   IMPORTANT: Uncomment test in `editor.cy.ts` first.
-Confirm this runs without errors before merging into `main`.
 Cypress tests are temporarily disabled in the Github workflows because they were flaky in the CI pipeline and kept failing.
 - `yarn test`: Run all jest tests.
 - `yarn lint`: Run all lints (eslint, prettier, ...).
 - `yarn format`: Format all source code.